 Background

 Patient outcomes depend crucially on the treatment provider delivering the intervention.
 Where there is more than one treatment provider, outcomes observed in patients treated by the same treatment provider may be more similar than patients treated by other treatment providers, a phenomenon known as clustering.
-The potential for clustering is also present, albeit less obviously, for treating centre within a clinical trial.
+While treatment providers are often thought of as health professionals, such as general practitioners, nurses, surgeons or therapists, the potential for clustering is also present for treating centre within a clinical trial.
 [1, 2] In addition to clustering, a change in skill in treatment delivery may be observed over time, specifically there may be a learning element experienced within one or all of the arms of the study observed during the course of the trial, meaning that trial outcomes may also change in be associated with changes in skill.
 [3] When comparing interventions within a clinical trial, it is imperative that any trial is designed under a common protocol, with regards to treatment delivery, and that the trial is conducted in accordance with this.
 At trial outset, a researcher may consider the homogeneity of any intervention under examination and the degree to which it is appropriate to standardise these procedures.
 [4] In extreme cases, where the trial results are questioned by the research community related to the study results, the trial team should be prepared to alleviate any doubts of heterogeneity of treatment effects.
 [5]

 Difference in treatment delivery is often considered more of a concern in trials investigating a complex intervention, such as surgery.
 Trials involving a complex intervention are often criticised because of variability between intervention providers (clustering) but also due to variability over time often as a result of increased experience (learning).
 [4] Recognition, and management as appropriate, of clustering and learning is recommended, and it may have increased relevance within the surgical field, dependent upon the interventions being investigated and their routine use.
 [2, 4, 7-10] Considering these aspects at trial outset will ensure that any necessary adjustment, to the design or analysis of the study, is applied in a manner appropriate for the intervention under investigation and support clinical decision making.
 [5]